-How to print formatted string in Python?
+How to Print Formatted String in Python?

-Python has a basic way for formatting strings just like in other programming languages.
-The ‘%’ or modulus operator (percentage sign) is generally supported in many languages and so in Python.
+• The ‘%’ or modulus operator (percentage sign) is generally supported in many languages and so in Python.

-Besides, Python also has other ways for string formatting.
-In this tutorial, we will look at ‘%’ operator and string.format() function for string formatting in Python in this tutorial.
+• In this tutorial, we will look at ‘%’ operator and string.format() function for string formatting in Python.

 First Way: Using ‘%’ for string formatting

-The basic string formatting can be done by using the ‘%’ operator.
 This is an old style that you might be familiar with if you have background with C language.
 Python also supports this but you may want using the newly available method for string formatting (explained in next section).

 The example below shows how ‘%’ operator works: